-With so many amazing microwaves on the market, it can be challenging to work out which one will be best for you and your family’s needs.
+Microwave Wattage is important and with so many amazing microwave ovens on the market, it can be challenging to work out which one will be best for you and your family’s needs.
 There are so many things to consider, such as whether you need a grill, the size you need in liters, or whether you want a combination or a standard microwave.

-In the world of the microwave, wattage equals power and one of the most important factors to understand when buying a new microwave is the wattage you will need.
-A standard microwave is usually between 600 to 1200 watts, and this provides enough power to heat things up without being prohibitively expensive or too powerful.
+In the world of the microwave Wattage equals power, and one of the most important factors to understand when buying a new microwave is the Wattage you will need.
+A standard microwave Wattage is usually between 600 and 1200 Watts, and this provides enough power to heat things up without being prohibitively expensive or too powerful.

-As a guide a 1000-watt microwave will cook things quickly and efficiently - it will heat up a cup of water in around two minutes, whereas a 600-watt microwave will take four minutes.
-If waiting that little bit longer for food to cook is going to drive you crazy and budget isn’t much of an issue for you, then it’s probably a good idea to invest in microwaves above 800 watts.
+As a guide a 1000-Watt microwave will cook things quickly and efficiently – it will heat up a cup of water in around two minutes, whereas a 600-Watt microwave will take four minutes.
+If waiting that little bit longer for food to cook is going to drive you crazy and budget isn’t much of an issue for you, then it’s probably a good idea to invest in a microwave Wattage above 800 Watts.

-With most microwave-based recipe books providing cooking times for microwaves above 800 watts, you’ll need to remember that microwaves with fewer watts than this will take longer to cook foods.
-However, if you’re on a budget and plan to only use your microwave to heat up drinks or reheat individual instant meals then this could be a great option for you.
+With most microwave-based recipe books providing cooking times for microwave Wattages above 800 watts, you’ll need to remember that microwaves with fewer Watts power than this will take longer to cook foods.
+However, if you’re on a budget and plan to only use your microwave to heat up drinks or reheat individual instant meals, then this could be a great option for you.

-Microwaves with between 800 and 1000 watts are a great option for most families.
-Whilst slightly more expensive than lower-wattage models, these are more powerful and can therefore cook things more quickly and efficiently, defrost food safely, and re-heat drinks from cold within just a couple of minutes.
+Microwave Wattages between 800 and 1000 Watts are a great option for most families.
+Whilst slightly more expensive than lower-Wattage models, these are more powerful and can therefore cook things more quickly and efficiently, defrost food safely, and re-heat drinks from cold within just a couple of minutes.

 The quickest, and easiest way to establish the wattage of your microwave is to check the manual.
 But how many people actually know where the manual is?
 Especially if you’ve had the microwave for a little while.